repos-lift/lift_25_cloudbees/README.md

 <img src="http://upload.wikimedia.org/wikipedia/en/8/85/Scala_logo.png"/>

-This ClickStart bootstraps you with a working lift 2.5-M1 web application, a database, a source repository (populated, ready to go), a Jenkins build service running continuous deployment from the source repository (push a change, your project will be built and deployed).
+This ClickStart bootstraps you with a working [Lift 2.5-M1](http://liftweb.net/25_m1) web application, a database, a source repository
+(populated, ready to go), a Jenkins build service running continuous deployment from the source repository (push a change, your project will be built and deployed).